breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 These will help you save time and make less mistakes when typing:

 + To cancel a command that is being executed, press `Control`+`C`
-+ To autocomplete a file or folder name, use the `tab` key.
++ To autocomplete a file or folder name, use the `Tab` key.
-+ To repeat any command you have used in the past, use the `up` arrow and it will show you each command, one by one.
++ To repeat any command you have used in the past, use the `Up` arrow and it will show you each command, one by one.
 + To go to the home user folder, use the `~` key like this: cd ~
 + Use the `clear` command to "clean" the current console (it is just a scroll, but a very useful one).